Turneffe Atoll Fisheries Research

 TURNEFFE’S TOURISM VALUE

 This analysis by the Center for Responsible Travel (CREST) entitled Balancing Sustainable Tourism and Commercial Fishing in a Marine Protected Area (MPA) summarizes pertinent activities and their economic impacts.
-These values

 Balancing Sustainable Tourism and Commercial Fishing in a Marine Protected Area (MPA)-Full Report